 Undeterred, he contested the staunchly conservative Louisiana's 1st Congressional district for a seat in the U.S. House of Representatives and emerged the winner, recording an impressive 71.7% margin of victory.
 The Roman Catholic convert repeated the feat two years later, winning his reelection by an even more remarkable margin of 80.74%!

 He ran for governor again in 2007, and amidst cries of "bubbas for Bobby," the ethnic Punjabi crushed his eleven competitors in the first round voting in the open primary and was sworn in as Louisiana’s 55th Governor on January 14, 2008.

 Since then, Gov. Jindal has become one of the most accomplished governors in the country, and is frequently billed as one of the future hopes of the Republican Party.
 The future though, may come as early as 2016.
-Louisiana’s governors are limited to two consecutive terms in office – and Gov. Jindal’s second term ends on, you know it, 2016.
+Louisiana’s Governor Bobby Jindal declared his bid for the Republican presidential nomination on June 24, 2016.